andrew-weisman/andrew-weisman.github.io/index.md

 ### Selected projects

-[Statistical analysis of cell interactions](bleh.md) Developed a method to determine whether immune cells were interacting in multiplex immunofluorescence images of lung cancers, hinting at specific interactions between cells in longer-living patients
+[Statistical analysis of cell interactions](bleh.md) Developed a method to determine whether immune cells were interacting in multiplex immunofluorescence images of lung cancers

 [Gene importance in pediatric cancers](bleh.md) Developed a method to identify the genes that best discriminate between pediatric cancers from gene expression data